mfractor/mfractor.github.io/docs/xamarin-forms/working-with-viewmodels/view-viewmodel-navigation.md

-!!! quote "Quickly switch among the three core components of the MVVM pattern"
+!!! quote "Navigation shortcuts to switch among the three core components of the MVVM pattern"

 ## Introduction